HVAC Trade Schools

 Technicians who work on air conditioning systems in motor vehicles must complete Section 609 certification.

 The EPA does not require additional certifications for technicians working with R-410A refrigerant.
-However, since this type of refrigerant is used at a much higher vapor pressure and therefore requires different tools, equipment, and safety standards, some trade schools and training providers offer classes related to R-410A.
+However, since this type of refrigerant is used at a much higher vapor pressure and, therefore, requires different tools, equipment, and safety standards, some trade schools and training providers offer classes related to R-410A.

 Other types of voluntary professional certifications are designed to verify the real-world skills and working knowledge of technicians who have had at least a year or two of on-the-job experience.
 Independent organizations offer certification in many specialty areas, such as residential and commercial air conditioning, heat pump service and installation, gas heat, electric heat, oil furnaces, hydronics, air distribution, and commercial refrigeration.